Child Support Our Dedication to the Cause of Your Family is Unparalleled

 Texas Child Support Guidelines

 The standard guideline support calls for a parent of one child to pay support in the amount equal to 20% of his or her net income.
-This amount increases to 25% for two children, 30% for three children, and continues to increase for each additional child, with a limit placed at 40% for five children or more.
+This amount increases to 25% for two children and 30% for three children and continues to increase for each additional child, with a limit placed at 40% for five children or more.
 The support amount will deviate from this standard if the paying parent also supports additional children from another relationship.

 While the guidelines are in place to help determine an appropriate amount of support, it is alternatively within your rights to come to an acceptable agreement of an amount outside of the guidelines.
 If you and your spouse cannot agree, the court may issue an order establishing child support in your case.

-Our skilled and knowledgeable Collin and Denton county child support attorneys will help find the best answer for you.
+Our skilled and knowledgeable Collin and Denton County child support attorneys will help you find the best answer for you.
 If guideline support is not appropriate, we will come up with a creative solution tailored to your family.

 Here are a few things to consider when parents deviate from the guidelines: